ESAGuard Letter Protection™

 Step 5: So How Does The Refund Work?

-- Your paperwork was submitted to your housing provider or airline at least twice.
+- Your paperwork was submitted to your housing provider at least twice.
 Occasionally, a landlord will reject your first submittal (e.g., seeking additional therapeutic clarification).
 Don't panic if the first time is a no, it's usually all good.

-- Each rejection must be in writing from the landlord or airline (no emails), and then submitted to us, allowing our team to help “cure” any unresolved issue.
+- Each rejection must be in writing from the landlord (no emails), and then submitted to us, allowing our team to help “cure” any unresolved issue.
 Sorry about the email requirement, but they can easily be doctored by an ethically flexible consumer.

 - If there is a second rejection, qualified clients are now eligible for a full refund.